20LitersAdmin/liters_tracker/README.md

 - Districts#index doesn't have [Add Plan, Add Report, Add Target] functionality
 - Technologies#index doesn't have [Add Plan, Add Report, Add Target] functionality

-# SPEED
+# SPEED THINGS UP
 - check which is faster: `@reports.related_to_village(village)` or `village.related_reports`
-  -- Affects all reporting partials
+  -- Affects cell and village reporting partials
+- use `.select()` to speed up queries by only pulling what you need e.g.: `@reports.#stuff.select(:distributed, :checked)`

 # Remind myself: